easybeamai/easybeam_flutter/README.md

 [![Build and Test](https://github.com/easybeamai/easybeam_flutter/actions/workflows/ci.yml/badge.svg)](https://github.com/easybeamai/easybeam_flutter/actions)

 Easybeam Flutter SDK is a powerful and flexible library for integrating Easybeam AI functionality into your Flutter applications.
-This SDK provides seamless access to Easybeam's AI-powered chat and workflow capabilities, supporting both streaming and non-streaming interactions.
+This SDK provides seamless access to Easybeam's AI-powered chat capabilities, supporting both streaming and non-streaming interactions with prompts and agents.

 ## Features

-- **Portal and Workflow Integration**: Easily interact with Easybeam portals and workflows.
+- **Prompt and Agent Integration**: Easily interact with Easybeam prompts and agents.
 - **Streaming Support**: Real-time streaming of AI responses for interactive experiences.
 - **Non-Streaming Requests**: Traditional request-response pattern for simpler interactions.
 - **Flexible Configuration**: Customize the SDK behavior to fit your application needs.